Boston Marriage Counseling Therapy

-The marriage counselors are Thrive Boston are true leaders in the mental health field.
-In fact, marriage counselors from our team been featured in professional and national publications including the following:
+The marriage counselors at Thrive Boston are true leaders in the mental health field.
+Marriage counselors from our team have been featured in professional and national publications including the following:

-More importantly, the team at Thrive Boston are caring, experienced, and available to help you and your spouse make lasting improvements to your marriage.
+More importantly, the team at Thrive Boston is caring, experienced, and available to help you and your spouse make lasting improvements to your marriage.

-It's no secret that today nearly 50% of marriages end in divorce.
-Add to this the number of couples that find themselves in emotional divorce.
-With emotional divorce, you and your partner are still together technically but emotionally you couldn't be more separate.
+It is no secret that today nearly 50 percent of marriages end in divorce.
+Add to this the number of couples who find themselves in emotional divorce.
+With emotional divorce, you and your partner are still together technically but emotionally you are separated.

 - Communication Problems

 - Overburdened Schedules/Consistent High Stress

 These are just a few issues that can cause serious marital problems.